Youth Philanthropy Grant Guidelines

 Applicants must be an IRS 501(c)3 public charity, school, government entity or religious organization.
-Requested support must be for organizations or activities that take place in one or more counties of the Black Hills identified on the application.
-Only organizations that are personally invited by the current year’s Youth Philanthropy cadre are eligible to apply for this opportunity.
+Requested support must be for organizations or activities that take place in Rapid City.

 Grant Review Criteria

-In reviewing applications, the Youth Philanthropy Grantmaking Committee will consider the following criteria.
+In reviewing applications, the Youth Philanthropy Grant Committee will consider the following criteria:

-- The ability of the organization or project to improve the quality of life and meet identified needs in the Black Hills region.
+Does the organization and its related efforts improve the quality of life and meet identified needs of youth in Rapid City?

-- How the organization or project maximizes community resources through cooperation, collaboration and shared learning.
+Does the organization maximize community resources through cooperation, collaboration, and shared learning?

 Does the organization support diversity, inclusion, and equity?